EndzE/steam-manifest-hash-checker-HTML/README.md

 3. Drop the files you want to verify into the second drop zone
 4. Monitor the verification progress through the progress bar
 5. Use the search function to locate specific files
-6. View results showing matched, mismatched, and folder entries
+6. View results showing matched, mismatched, missing, and folder entries
+7. Check the mismatches list for complete file paths of any problematic files

 ## Requirements
 - Modern web browser with JavaScript enabled